Angel Batista: Season four

 By the start of season four, it appears that Batista and Barbara have amicably split, and he is now romantically involved with his Lieutenant, Maria LaGuerta (Lauren Vélez).
 Neither wishes for their relationship to become public, in fear of losing their jobs and "defining something indefinable".
 He looks to Dexter for advice, and he then becomes an involuntary counselor between the two.
-Toward the end of the season, they secretly get married with Dexter as witness.
+After Lundy is killed and Debra is shot, Batista orders Dexter to leave for his own sake and leaks a story to reporter Christine Hill (Courtney Ford) that Vacation Murder suspect Johnny Rose has STD with the intent of luring Nikki out.
+Matthews disapproves of Batista and LaGuerta's relationship as he believes it will cause conflicts on trials and is willing to promote Batista provided that he is transferred out of the Homicide unit.
+After LaGuerta tries getting transferred in Batista's place, the pair tell Matthews that they have ended their relationship, and he warns them they will lose their careers if they are found to have lied.